 1. Communicate in the workplace 2.
-Interact with customers 3.
-Operate retail equipment
+Engage with customers 3.
+Use business technology 4.
+Produce visual merchandise displays.

 Employment: in the retail industry.
-Tertiary Studies: Students completing the course will gain credit towards Certificate II in Retail Operations and have advanced standing in a retail traineeship.
+Tertiary Studies: Students completing the course will gain credit towards Certificate III in Retail Services and have advanced standing in a retail traineeship.